 Can I use copyrighted materials in a multimedia presentation to students?

-Under the “fair use” exemption, students, faculty and staff may incorporate others’ work into a multimedia work or display and perform a multimedia work as long as it is in connection with classroom related activities.
-However, only small amounts of other works should be used and very limited copies of the multimedia work should be made, if any.
+- Under the “fair use” exemption, students, faculty and staff may incorporate others’ work into a multimedia work or display and perform a multimedia work as long as it is in connection with classroom-related activities.
+However, only small amounts of others’ work should be used, and very limited copies of the multimedia work should be made, if any.

 Can I use video clips as part of classroom instruction?

 - Use of audiovisual materials such as video clips are usually ok because they would qualify under “fair use” if used in the classroom.
 However, “fair use” requires a case-by-case analysis of the four factors when determining whether you need copyright permission.

 1. the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes;